amul047/todo-app-with-azure-k8s/timesheet.md

 Creating a worker service that transform the data to readable projection| 3 Deploying worker service with helm | 0.5
 Creating a to do items API | 2
+Another attempt to create netwroking that allows both APIs to be exposed from same cluster | 3